 Jezebel used the question above to remind King Ahab of something he already knew: he still ruled the kingdom of Israel.
+The rhetorical question made her point more strongly than if she had merely stated it, because it forced Ahab to admit the point himself.
 She did this in order to rebuke him for being unwilling to take over a poor man's property.
-She was implying that since he was the king of Israel he should feel free to take the man's property.
+She was implying that since he was the king of Israel, he had the power to take the man's property.